When one day's walk isn't enough.

 National Parks signage

 Aside from one motorcycling farmer, I hadn’t seen another soul since social-butterflying my way through Day 28, almost three full days ago.
 But, isolation didn’t trouble me anymore.
-I had adapted to spending time in my own head.
+I had adapted to life in my own head.
 If I was going to spot anybody, however, it would be aloft the lookout I scaled at mid-morning break.
 From this vantage point, I could see much of the 4630-hectare Caroona Creek Conservation Park.

-By the time I arrived at Black Jack’s Shelter (the original campsite for Day 31) for late lunch, sprouts of grass had begun bleeding through the scrub-lined path.
+By the time I arrived at Black Jack’s Shelter (the original campsite for Day 31) for lunch, sprouts of grass had begun bleeding through the scrub-lined path.
 I had spent a little over 24 hours across the arid side of Goyder’s Line, but I was already drifting back into the grazing district.

 The trees quickly thinned out, fences became a fixture, mobs of sheep reappeared in the resulting paddocks and the terrain began to ripple.
 Before long, I was transversing undulating green mountaintops.
 Within an hour the scenery had transformed completely.

 The day’s extended kilometres and dynamic landscapes had taken their toll.
 My bones ached and my eyelids battled to stay open as I approached Wandallah Creek Shelter.
 The campsite was quite literally a sight for sore eyes.
 By the time I assembled my tent and prepared my dinner, the sun had gone to bed, and I wasn’t far behind.
 This may have been the most exhausted I’d felt on the trail, but, it was worth it.
 Now, Day 32 presented a short 14.79-kilometre stretch to civilisation.

 All the details.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.